harpaf13/mizoguchi-correction/README.md

 # To Do

-- Make this work with multiple castep files
 - Can you generalize so you don't need to put in --element X
 - Write out .castep files for singlepoint calc?
 - Could also add in plotting functionality (not sure this is the order we want to do things in)
 - Need to modify OptaDOS still to allow a new variable to to shift the results by
-- make the output such that its readable
-- make the output file pretty
-- don't edit the optados input file unless you've supplied all the appropriate information otherwise tell them what to do next
 - write to castep mailing list about the xas psuedopotential issue